mmistakes/made-mistakes-jekyll/_posts/paperfaces/2014-08-01-chetyeary-2-portrait.md

 ---
 layout: media
-title: "This shirt has a lot of lines"
+title: "This Shirt Has a Lot of Lines"
 excerpt: "PaperFaces portrait of @chetyeary drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-chetyeary-2-twitter-lg.jpg